 Some of us might be thinking it is a long method, but trust me with practice, you would find it is really short and does not involve any sort of complexities, thus making the task simpler.

 I won't leave the concept of "comfort zone", till I get on being better than I am.
-Though I have explained in the very first point of hierarchy, that start with easy ones, and move to tougher, I believe, this should not end.
+Though I have explained in the very first point of hierarchy, that start with easy ones and move to tougher, I believe, this should not end.
 Even, nor does Mathematics numerals end.
 So keep challenging yourself to the toughest level, you can.
 Remember, it's not important what you start with, important in this case is what you end at.
 After a level, try calculating in mind.
 Do not use paper or pen.
 At first, it might be difficult but it really is not.
 The technique saves a lot of time as well. the mind works faster than your hands can.

 CAT and Calculation Speed:

 As we have already discussed above that there are 28 questions for quantitative aptitude, it becomes important for you to excel at calculation.
 The speed comes in importance when you know you have limited time to attempt these questions.
 Remember, you do the easy questions first.
 The questions which you think would take you more time, leave them for later on.
-Obviously, accuracy is must.
-Do not make mistakes in the haste.
+Obviously, accuracy is a must.
+Do not make mistakes in haste.
 Be focussed.
-Exam is not the right time to develop tricks, please mind it.
+The exam is not the right time to develop tricks, please mind it.
 It's important in developing ways, you do not lose on attempting other questions.

-I hope, you practice hard and develop new ways and shortcuts for calculation.
+We hope, you practice hard and develop new ways and shortcuts for calculation.